zephir-lang/zephir/README.md

 You can install Zephir using composer.

-To ge Zephir, run `composer require phalcon/zephir`.
+To get Zephir, run `composer require phalcon/zephir`.
 After getting Zephir follow the above guide to install Zephir Parser.

 ### Additional notes on Ubuntu